The Community of Aidan and Hilda is a body of Christians who wish to live as

 the lives of these Christians whose witness was so effective in the new Anglo-Saxon world of

 The Community of Aidan and Hilda offers a Way of Life that many of today's Christians could find helpful.
-It draws inspiration from many sources, including desert and fathers and mothers and their equivalents in the Celtic world of the time.
+It draws inspiration from many sources, including the desert fathers and mothers and their equivalents in the Celtic world of the time.
 Although their spirituality was lived in particular places and times, collectively they belong to all places and times.
 The Way of Life also calls us to be present to Christ in our own land, times and culture.
 For this reason followers of the Way of Life also look for sources of inspiration from within their own country.
 Groups of members in a country may add a national saint to the title of their branch of the Community.

 You can download a PDF file on drafting a way of life here, and the topic is also discussed below.